LukaLambrecht/pixelae/studies/pixel_clusters_2024/nmf/dials-models/README.md

 ### References
 For general information on how to integrate a given model in DIALS, see here:
+- [dism-cli](https://gitlab.cern.ch/cms-ppd/technical-support/tools/dism-cli/-/tree/develop?ref_type=heads) (which is the tool used in the examples above).
 - [dism-examples](https://gitlab.cern.ch/cms-ppd/technical-support/tools/dism-examples/-/tree/master?ref_type=heads).
 - In particular for this case, the [sklearn NMF example](https://gitlab.cern.ch/cms-ppd/technical-support/tools/dism-examples/-/tree/master/sklearn_nmf?ref_type=heads) was the main inspiration.
-- [dism-cli](https://gitlab.cern.ch/cms-ppd/technical-support/tools/dism-cli/-/tree/develop?ref_type=heads) (which is the tool used in the examples above).
+- NEW: more recently, also filtering of the results by OMS data has been implemented, based on [this example](https://gitlab.cern.ch/cms-ppd/technical-support/tools/dism-examples/-/tree/master/src/torchscript_oms?ref_type=heads).

 This folder just contains one particular example, for the pixel NMF models developed in this project.
 Integration in DIALS for this projec was achieved in a long back-and-forth interaction with Gabriel (the DIALS developer),